umd-mith/sga/docs/shared-canvas.md

 semantic relating the images to the canvas: original light, 1990 scans, 2010 scans, etc., providing options for someone assembling an edition.

-The dc:* properties are where we can insert arbitrary Dublin Core properties that describe the manifest resource (e.g., who assembled the manifest - who is asserting that these resources should be brought together to construct a scholarly edition?).
+The dc:* and dc11:* properties are where we can insert arbitrary Dublin Core properties that describe the manifest resource (e.g., who assembled the manifest&mdash;who is asserting that these resources should be brought together to construct a scholarly edition?).

 The "rdfs:label" is a human readable string describing the content represented by the manifest.
 It's like a book title or similar label.